namin/minikanren-confo/README.md

 # Nominal Logic Programming

+Nominal logic programming brings nominal abstract syntax to logic programming.
+Nominal abstract syntax is a technique for reasoning about scope and binding, which is fairly close to what is done "on paper".
+On paper, one uses explicit names for bound variables, while assuming the choice of name is unimportant, as long as the binding structure is preserved.

-Nominal logic programming extends logic programming with facilities to explicitly manage names and bindings, making it easier to write programs, such as type inferencers and interpreters, that must reason about scope.
+Nominal abstract syntax formalizes this paper intuition, making it easier to write programs, such as type inferencers and interpreters, that must reason about scope and binding.
+Furthermore, nominal logic programming maintains the intuitive reasoning about scope and binding of nominal abstract syntax, even in the presence of unbound logic variables.

 ## Reasoning about scope